TransGG/uncute-rina/README.md

 Put the discord token, the MongoDB connection string from your databasem, and potential other API keys you might want to use into this file.
 API keys don't have to have a value (an empty string), but they do have to be added to the file.
 Missing keys will give descriptive errors upon program startup.

 Some IDs are still hardcoded.
 This should be reworked at some point in the future (2024-07-17).
 Some of the IDs can be found in the Bot class (resources/customs/bot.py).
 The key names may be descriptive enough.
-There are some in the EnabledServers class (resources/customs/utils.py) too.
+There are some in the EnabledServers class (resources/customs/utils.py) and FunAddons.on_message (extensions/addons.py).
 If you need help, reach out to me following the details in the Support section.

 Note: The bot automatically checks if it's in the main server in the setup_hook function (in main.py).
 If it isn't, it will set the variable running_in_production of the Bot client instance (resources/customs/bot.py) to False.
 You may need to change the IDs of all instances of "client.fetch_channel(...)" and "client.fetch_guild(...)" if you're running the bot in an entirely different environment.